AustinKelsay/jscraft-4-kids/README.md

 2. **Speed Control**: Make your walking or turning faster or slower
 3. **Add Objects**: Create more trees, rocks, or houses in different locations
 4. **Object Types**: Design new object types with different shapes and details
+5. **Animal Colors**: Change cow spots to black, make pigs purple, or create golden horses
+6. **Animal Speeds**: Make cows run fast and horses move slowly for a silly effect
+7. **More Animals**: Add a whole farm of animals at different positions

 ### Intermediate Challenges
 1. **Collision Detection**: Make it so you can't walk through trees and houses